Military Aligned Programming

-The Viterbo adult and graduate studies programs are designed to meet the educational needs of veteran students while allowing the flexibility to re-enter the workforce.
+The Viterbo bachelor completion and graduate studies programs are designed to meet the educational needs of military-aligned students while allowing the flexibility to re-enter the workforce.
 Courses are scheduled in a convenient, adult student model that provides the maximum educational experience with minimized on-campus requirements.
-This delivery structure allows veteran students to engage in full-time progression toward their degree while managing work, family, and community commitments.
+This delivery structure allows military-aligned students to engage in full-time progression toward their degree while managing work, family, and community commitments.

 Flexible Military Leave